 The following are the common ways to identify between materials:

 All of the above materials require very specific regulations and shipment procedures.
 Neglecting to adhere to the state’s requirements in the hazmat transportation is crucial to preventing injury.
 When any of these items are not cared for properly, every person in close proximity to the material is placed at a severe risk for injury and harm.
 Therefore, it is essential for all commercial vehicle operators to be aware of these rules and how they apply to the shipments that they carry.

-With offices in New Haven, Bridgeport, and Hartford, Jonathan Perkins Injury Lawyers proudly serves the entire state of Connecticut.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.
 Our attorneys are available to come to you for a no-obligation, free consultation, regardless of where you are currently located.

-Complete a Free Case Review form on this page and get started immediately.
+Complete a Free Case Evaluation form on this page and get started immediately.